 3 Tips For Making The Most Of The Packing Tape You Get

 Even if you get the best packing tape in the world, using it incorrectly can lead to lots of frustration and wasted tape.
 Here are a few tips I use to make sure that everything goes well:

 - Get a tape gun.
 Seriously, even if the tape says you can tear it by hand (like Gorilla packing tape) just get a tape gun.
 The tape will go on smoother, faster, and you’ll be able to cut it more cleanly.

 - Buy extra tape.
 Running out of tape halfway through packing up a room or sending a package is a massive pain.
 Either you quit, send someone to the store, or try to find something else (gluestick anyone?).
 Save yourself the trouble and get an extra roll.
 It won’t go bad if you don’t use it right away.

 - Stick the tape down by hand.
 Even the strongest and stickiest tape will pop off a cardboard box if not stuck down properly.
 Run your hands over the tape (especially the ends) to make sure there aren’t any bubbles.

 - Don’t worry about the “type” of tape.
-Every manufactuer or packing tape calls it something different and has their own proprietary levels of “strength”.
-You might see heavy duty tape, tape for packing, tape for shipping, tape for cardboard boxes, etc. When it comes down to it there is very little (if any difference) between the types and the differences are not consistent brand to brand.
+Every manufacturer or packing tape calls it something different and has its own proprietary levels of “strength”.
+You might see heavy-duty tape, tape for packing, tape for shipping, tape for cardboard boxes, etc. When it comes down to it there is very little (if any difference) between the types and the differences are not consistent from brand to brand.
 The tapes above will be adequate for nearly any type of shipping or packaging you could possible do.

 While I probably have more tape preferences than the average person (because I use it daily), you can’t go wrong with any of the above options.
 Any of them will hold a box shut for shipping, for moving, for storage, etc.